aws/aws-cdk/packages/@aws-cdk/pipelines/README.md

 ### Using a different deployment engine

-In all of the examples above, we have used the `CodePipelinePipeline` construct.
+In all of the examples above, we have used the `CodePipeline` construct.
 This is actually a convenience class around the more generic `Pipeline` construct, which takes an `engine` argument that specifies the deployment engine: